Penpix of likely U.S. squad for World Cup finals

 Clarence Goodson (San Jose Earthquakes) Age 32; 46 caps.
 Tall defender was picked for last World Cup in South Africa but did not play.
 Played in Norway and Denmark from 2008 before returning to U.S. last year.

 Michael Parkhurst (Columbus Crew) Age 30; 25 caps.
-Regular starter at right-back after beginning career in center of defense.
+Regular starter at right-back after beginning career in centre of defence.
 Has played in Denmark, Germany and U.S..
 Has scored only one goal in MLS, in 2007, but it was memorable because it was from inside his own half.

 Midfielders: